Half a Million Dollars in Debt Y’aLL!

-It’s so crazy to think about.
+It’s so crazy to think that we had so much!
 I never stopped to consider the consequences of borrowing hundreds of thousands of dollars to go to school.

 “Everyone has student loans”.
 “Doctors are supposed to have debt”.
 “I’m going to make a lot of money and pay it off fast, so who cares?!”